-LAW 414.001 Taxation of Corporate Reorganizations Term 1 🖌 Term 2 Duff Course 3 CREDITS Cross-listed with LAW 5 50.001. accounting for roughly 20 upon concepts examined he most significant form of business organization in Ca) percent of federal and provincial income tax revenue l in Law 408/562 (Taxation of Corporations and Sharel ng transfers of property to a corporation, reorganization ons. s in Canada.
-This course exam holders), examining statutory p nines builds provisions and Evaluation: Tax Practice Exercises (in-term): 60% Final Take-home Exam: 40% % Required Materials: 1.David G. Duff and Geof ff Loomer, Taxation of Business Organizations in Cana da, 2d ed.
-(Toronto: LexisNexis s, 2019), chapters 12-15 2.
+LAW 414.001 Taxation of Corporate Reorganizations ☐ Term 1 ✓ Term 2 Duff Course 3 CREDITS

+Corporations constitute the most significant form of business organization in Canada and other developed countries, accounting for roughly 20 percent of federal and provincial income tax revenues in Canada.
+This course examines builds upon concepts examined in Law 408/562 (Taxation of Corporations and Shareholders), examining statutory provisions and judicial decisions governing transfers of property to a corporation, reorganizations of capital, amalgamations and windups, and divisive reorganizations.

+Evaluation: Tax Practice Exercises (in-term): 60%; Final Take-home Exam: 40%, 9:00 a.m. - 4:30 p.m., to be distributed on the date specified by the Exam Schedule.

+- 1.David G. Duff and Geoff Loomer, Taxation of Business Organizations in Canada, 2d ed.
+(Toronto: LexisNexis, 2019), chapters 12-15 - 2.
 Thorsteinsson's Income Tax Act, latest edition